cgeo/cgeo.github.io/send2cgeo.md

 - Tampermonkey will be triggered automatically, confirm the installation when prompted.
 - When a new version of the script is released, your browser will either automatically update it or prompt you to allow the update.
 - Continue with the registration as described below.

+## Special setting for Google Chrome

+In case you want to use send2cgeo with Google Chrome, you might have to activate a setting in the send2cgeo script to get it working.
+If you are using send2cgeo with Mozilla Firefox you can skip this chapter.

+As Google Chrome started to block third-party cookies (which are needed for the script to work) we have implemented a workaround into our script.
+So if the registration (as described in the following chapter) does not work or is lost once you close the browser, you have to use another setting:
+ - After the send2cgeo script has been installed you will find a link called "send2cgeo settings" on the [geocaching.com dashboard page](https://www.geocaching.com/account/dashboard) or the [opencaching.de profile page](https://www.opencaching.de/myhome.php).
+ - Click this link and activate the option "Use send2cgeo without third-party cookies"
+ - You might need to activate this only **after** completing the registration process or turn it off again if you need to re-register the browser or device.

 ## Registering browser and device